JoeNg93/Financial_Servant/README.md

 This project is currently in development.
 New features will be added in the near future.

 Because I am the only one who use this application so my data will be store in .json file.
-In addition, my application also has a login feature in order to scale it to multiple users in the future.
+In addition, my application also has a login feature (using salt hash authentication method) in order to scale it to multiple users in the future.

 ## Getting Started